xiphonics/picoTracker/usermanual/content/pages/tables.md

 | FX3 | Third effect command |
 | Param3 | Parameter for the third effect |

-You can use all the [standard picoTracker key editing combos](keypadcombos.html) for navigating and editing the table screen.

 ## Using Tables from Phrases